ptesar/pauls-hacks/README.md

 nvme1n1p1_crypt UUID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx none luks,tpm2-device=auto,discard
 ```

 The name and UUID should match your specific volumes.
-Skip the primary LUKS volume, we will deal with that one later.
+Skip the primary LUKS volume, we will bind it with clevis later.

 ### 3. Update initramfs